Last Updated on March 11, 2022 by Kari

 I’m just SO glad we have online courses by people, like Robin Sharma, who you had to go see in person not too long ago.

 Hero.
 Genius.
 Legend.
 It’s About Creating The Habits and Mentality To Become Your Best Self

 Robin Sharma gives you the routines, ways of thinking, and life’s truths (he also calls these brain tattoos) to be your best self.
 That’s the bottom line of this quest.

-You might be able to find all this information on the internet, but the quest puts it all together in a day by day format with Robin’s top tips.
+You might be able to find all this information on the internet, but the quest puts it all together in a day-by-day format with Robin’s top tips.
 So, at the end of the quest, you can fully understand which routines, habits, and ways of thinking will most benefit you, throw them into a flow chart as I did, and stare at them as you start to implement them into your life.

 And if you don’t know what your best self would look like, he helps with that too.
 You learn how to figure out your goals in the Robin Sharma way.

 If you want more of that, both Lifebook and Habit of Ferocity can help out you figure out your goals and what you want most out of life.
 Although, I would recommend taking Lifebook first, then Hero, Genius, Legend second, and Habit of Ferocity third.
-They will build on each other and give you a solid six or more months of (definitely more than 66 days) of really focusing in on your life and what you want most.
+They will build on each other and give you a solid six or more months (definitely more than 66 days) of really focusing on your life and what you want most.

 But, if you have an idea of what the most awesome you would look like, then this quest is going to help you start setting up the physical and mental habits to help get you there.

 If you have any questions about Hero, Genius, Legend, please ask in the comments below.